 - 8 small toasted corn tortillas or lettuce leaves

 - Cashew sour cream (see above)

 - First, make the sour cream.
 In a food processor, blend the cashews with ¼ cup water, apple cider vinegar and salt.
 If you like a thinner consistency, add another tablespoon or two of water.
 Set aside until ready to use.

 - Rinse out the food processor.
 Place the walnuts, soy sauce, sun dried tomatoes, spices, and minced garlic in the food processor and blend until it forms a crumbly, ground beef consistency.
-Be careful not to blend it too long or you'll get a nut butter consistency!
-Set aside until ready to use.
+Be careful not to blend it too long or you'll get a very weird, savory nut butter!
+Season with salt and black pepper and set aside until ready to use.

 - In a small bowl, mix all the ingredients for the pico de gallo and season with salt to taste.